jesperancinha/2Bornot2be/ocp11/ocp11-mastery-3/mastery-3-1/Readme.md

 --- 13. How to guarantee Immutability - [Java Security Guidelines](https://www.oracle.com/java/technologies/javase/seccodeguide.html)
 ============
-Case: Someone is trying to get into Trix in Antwerp to watch a Gers Pardoel show However, the show on the ticket if from a missed show in Villa Thallia in Rotterdam.
+Case: Someone is trying to get into Trix in Antwerp to watch a Gers Pardoel show However, the show on the ticket is from a missed show in Villa Thallia in Rotterdam which took  place 8 days ago.
 Can we mutate any of the three tickets we have for the past show?
 Current Tickets
 Unsafe Ticket -> UnsafeTicket{date=Sun Nov 09 19:30:00 CET 3919, concert='Villa Thalia - Rotterdam', artist='Gers Pardoel'}